MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 Optional: If necessary, you can also build the Windows 8 version from sources.
 For this purpose, you must have the latest version of Microsoft Visual Studio.

 ## Importing and building the project (Android, iOS, Windows Phone)
-You must import the **IBMAppCenter** project into MobileFirst Studio and then build the project.
+You must import the **IBMAppCenter** project into {{ site.data.keys.mf_studio }} and then build the project.

-Application Center requires MobileFirst Studio for importing and building the IBMAppCenter project.
-MobileFirst Studio is not part of IBM MobileFirst Foundation, but if you purchased this product, you are entitled to the full cross-platform version of the product as well.
+Application Center requires {{ site.data.keys.mf_studio }} for importing and building the IBMAppCenter project. {{ site.data.keys.mf_studio }} is not part of {{ site.data.keys.product }}, but if you purchased this product, you are entitled to the full cross-platform version of the product as well.

 > **Note:** For V8.0.0, use MobileFirst Studio 7.1.
 You can download MobileFirst Studio from the [Downloads page]({{site.baseurl}}/downloads).
-Click the Previous MobileFirst Platform Foundation releases tab for the download link.
 For installation instructions, see [Installing MobileFirst Studio](https://www.ibm.com/support/knowledgecenter/SSHS8R_7.1.0/com.ibm.worklight.installconfig.doc/devenv/t_installing_ibm_worklight_studi.html) in the IBM  Knowledge Center for 7.1.

 1. Select **File → Import**.
 2. Select **General → Existing Project into Workspace**.